Dealing with Divorce? Struggling with Separation?

-Kids Come First is an adult learning program supporting separated parents.
+Kids Come First is a support forum for separated parents.

-We offer professional, affordable support and guidance focusing on the needs of children during the divorce & separation process and helping parents work towards more collaborative & positive co-parenting.
+We offer professional, affordable support and guidance, focusing on the needs of children to help parents work towards collaborative and positive co-parenting.

 What’s it all about?

 Kids Come First is a community interest company delivering specialist support workshops for separated parents within a caring, confidential forum.

 We offer professional, affordable training, guidance & advice for parents experiencing separation, divorce or relationship breakdown that focuses on the needs of their children during this difficult time.